As a business owner myself, I’m all about helping others start their own business, become their own boss and live their dreams.

 Grants from the federal government are only available to noncommercial organizations, such as nonprofits and educational institutions in areas such as medicine, education, scientific research and technology development.
 The federal government also provides grants to state and local governments to assist them with economic development.

 In short, there’s virtually no such thing as free money in the form of federal government grants to start or fund a for-profit business.
-Anyone promising one, especially in exchange for a hefty fee, is quite likely to be a thief.
+Anyone promising one is most likely trying to succeed in their own illegal small business.
+Don’t contribute to their bottom line.

 When you read about angel investors or venture capital groups ponying up millions to help small startups, or watch shows like “Shark Tank,” it’s easy to conclude there’s tons of money out there dying to find you.